Teach For America Dallas-Fort Worth can help corps members become certified to teach!

 - Southern Methodist University (SMU) in partnership with the Teaching Trust

 The summer before you begin teaching, Teach For America hosts a five- to seven-week training program that includes learning experiences and summer school teaching.
-For Dallas-Fort Worth corps members, summer institute is conveniently located in the placement region.
+For Dallas-Fort Worth corps members, summer institute is located in Houston, Texas.

 Teach For America provides corps members’ housing and meals, as well as transportation to all required programming.
 Corps members do not receive a salary during this time.